prebid/prebid.github.io/adops/step-by-step.md

 title: Google Ad Manager with Prebid Step by Step
 head_title: Google Ad Manager with Prebid Step by Step
 description: Step-by-step instructions for setting up line items in GAM for Prebid.
-#note the sidebar type needs to reflect the section this file is displayed in.
-See _data/sidenav.yml for the side nav categories.
 sidebarType: 3
 ---

 # Google Ad Manager with Prebid Step by Step
 {: .no_toc }

 - TOC